toine512/matrix_reloaded_ctrl/README.md

       <td rowspan=2>
 These commands are intended for handing over control of the display to a third party client.
 HTTP requests can then be issued to the display without interference when paused.

-Example workflow:
+Example workflow: \
+An established connection with the command interface is assumed.
-1. A special chat command is issued. \
+1. A special chat command is posted by a Twitch user. \
    `!souverain` \
    In reaction, the automation bot whatching chat intends to display specific graphics on the matrix.
-2. The automation bot queries `PAUSE` to the command interface. \
+2. The automation bot queries `PAUSE` to the command interface.
 Now the automation bot can freely take control of the matrix display.
 3. The automation bot makes HTTP requests to the matrix display… \
    `POST /image-prio souverain.png` \
    or \